-The basic arguments for gun control center around do more or less guns make us safer?
+The basic arguments for gun control center around the question on whether more or less guns make us safer.
 Those that argue for gun control believe that banning certain types of guns and high capacity magazines will make us safer.
 Those that argue against gun control believe that allowing everybody to have a gun will make us safer.
-Here is an article I wrote with more information on gun control and the 2nd amendment.
+Here is an article I wrote with more information on gun control and the 2nd Amendment.

 They manufacture all types of guns and supporting equipment.
 The major ones are:

 They also have a vested interest in the 2nd Amendment and gun control because it can affect their bottom line.
 Their main client is gun stores.
 There has always been much controversy over what constitutes an assault rifle and high capacity magazine.

 The NRA was founded in 1871 and is an American nonprofit organization that promotes the following:

 The NRA is affiliated with the following tax deductible groups and lobbying groups: